-given by two families of projections $\pi_v, \Pi_v$ on $\E'$ resp.\ $\F$ that parametrized by the same open subset $U\subset [0,\infty)^k \times \R^{d-k}$ in a finite dimensional sector, and that are scale smooth in the sense of Definitions~\ref{def:splicing} and \ref{def:neat}.
+given by two families of projections $\pi_v$ and $\Pi_v$ on $\E'$ and $\F$ respectively.
+Of interest is the fact that they are parametrized by the same open subset $U\subset [0,\infty)^k \times \R^{d-k}$ in a finite dimensional sector, and they are scale smooth in the sense of Definitions~\ref{def:splicing} and \ref{def:neat}.
 In the notation of \cite{HoferWysockiZehnder1}, these are models for M-polyfolds of type 0 in that we do not allow the ``projections in the fiber'' $\Pi$ to be parametrized by the splicing core $K^\pi$, but just by its gluing parameters $U$.
 This appears to be sufficient for applications to Morse theory and holomorphic curve moduli spaces.
 In this setting, the M-polyfold bundle model

 is {\bf fillable} if there exists a family of isomorphisms $f^{\scriptscriptstyle C}_v : \ker \pi_v \overset{\cong}{\to} \ker\Pi_v$ such that $U \times \E' \to \F$, $(v,e) \mapsto f^{\scriptscriptstyle C}_v (e - \pi_v e)$ is sc$^\infty$. \end{remark}